SOLAS-TTRPG/SOLAS/README.md

 - **Trick**: Something that a character is able to do which isn't an aspect of their normal self.
 This works for lots of settings, from flashbangs to spells to traps

 # Primary Attributes
 Characters in the game have different categories to describe their areas of expertise.
-The number associated with each attribute is its relative effectiveness, 1 being the minimum possible, and 7 being the maximum possible.
+The number associated with each attribute is its relative effectiveness, 1 being the minimum possible.
 The categories are as follows:

 **Strength** *Natural athleticism, physical power*
 - Effectiveness with melee weapons